 Skip to main content

 Landing rates are one of the most-discussed metrics in virtual aviation, and one of the most often misreported in sim trackers.
-Stratos takes a fundamentally different approach to measuring them.
+Stratos measures them differently.
 This guide explains what we do, why the numbers you see may differ from what other trackers report, and how to interpret your results.

 TL;DR